-1. Exploit Napoleonville Salt Dome 3D - The Company owns fifty two square kilometers (52 km2) of proprietary seismic over the Napoleonville Salt Dome in South Lousiana.
-The Dome has produced in excess of one hundred and eighty BCF of gas ("180" BCF) and twenty two million barrels of oil (22 mmbo).
-Two of the Company's most prominent fields, Desiree and D&L, are located on the Napoleonville Salt Dome and collectively have produced in excess of seven hundred and thirty two thousand (732,000) barrels of oil providing ~\$ 65 million of revenue over the last four (4) years.
-The Company believes that the Napoleonville Salt Dome continues to have substantial untapped oil and gas opportunities.
+1. Napoleonville Salt Dome 3D

+The Company owns 52 square miles of proprietary seismic over the Napoleonville Salt Dome in South Louisiana.
+The Dome has produced in excess of 180 BCF of gas and 22 mmb of oil).
+Two of the Company's fields, Desiree and D&L, are located on the Napoleonville Salt Dome and collectively have produced in excess of 754,000 barrels of oil providing ~\$66 million of revenue over the last five years.